GLOBAL MARKETS-Stocks slide as worries about Huawei fallout mount

 German chipmaker Infineon said it has continued most shipments to Huawei, denying a report in Japan's Nikkei daily that it had suspended deliveries to the Chinese firm.

-Technology stocks are a big driver of equity market returns so concerns about a slowdown in the sector weigh on investor sentiment, said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.
+Because technology stocks are a big driver of equity market returns, concerns about a slowdown in the sector weigh on investor sentiment, said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

 "The volatility that we're seeing today is a direct result of President Trump's threats to Huawei," Arone said.
-"The challenge is, there are no near-term trade meetings to provide a positive catalyst to this discussion," he said.
+"The challenge is there are no near-term trade meetings to provide a positive catalyst to this discussion."

-Shares of Sprint Corp and T-Mobile US Inc jumped after their proposed $26 billion merger won the support of the head of the Federal Communications Commission, in a big step toward the deal's approval.
+Shares of Sprint Corp and T-Mobile US Inc jumped after they announced changes to their proposed $26 billion merger, while U.S. regulators were expected to announce an agreement on the conditions necessary to approve the deal, sources said.

-Both companies pared some gains after Bloomberg News said the Justice Department, which also has to approve the deal, was leaning against it.
-Bloomberg said the department was concerned the proposed remedies did not resolve antitrust concerns.
+Shares later pared some gains after CNBC said the Justice Department was leaning against T-Mobile's takeover of Sprint.
+Sprint rose 14.89% and T-Mobile gained 2.83%.

-The dollar was little changed but maintained last week's gains as investors held off on big moves while awaiting developments in U.S-China trade negotiations and for insight on Wednesday into the Fed's thinking on interest-rate policy with the release of the minutes from the Fed's last policy meeting.
+The dollar was little changed but maintained last week's gains as investors held off on big moves while awaiting developments in U.S-China trade negotiations and for insight on Wednesday of the Fed's thinking on interest-rate policy with the release of the minutes from the Fed's last policy meeting.
+Investors hope the Fed minutes will show what prompted the policy-makers to strike a broadly neutral stance early this month.

-U.S. Treasury yields slipped, with long-dated debt falling for a second straight session as risk appetite diminished amid the ongoing U.S.-Sino trade tensions.
+U.S. Treasury yields slipped, with long-dated debt falling for a second straight session as risk appetite diminished amid the ongoing U.S.-China trade tensions.

 Oil prices rose to multi-week highs before global benchmark Brent eased as the Organization of the Petroleum Exporting Countries indicated it was likely to maintain production cuts that have helped boost prices.